 You will be lost without a decent map of the area.
 One is available from the tourist offices in Erezée or Hotton.
 It costs 7 EUR and displays no fewer than 28 excellently signposted walks between four and 13 kilometres in length.

-My wife and I chose the 8.5-kilometre “Estinale” walk, which starts in the centre of the village and heads north to Fanzel.
+Liz and I chose the 8.5-kilometre “Estinale” walk, which starts in the centre of the village and heads north to Fanzel.
 Here, invigorated by a cup of coffee in the village café, we extended our route by following the 6.5-kilometre “Al Pire” walk which climbs to the Col du Rideux.
 Here we sat on a bench, got our breath back and enjoyed marvellous views over the valley of the River Aisne.
 The complete circular walk kept us occupied for the whole day and took us through a variety of landscapes from open hills, river valleys, thick coniferous forests and rolling farmland.
 It was a great escape from the daily routine.
+Here are some photographs.

 It’s hard to believe that in the 15th and 16th centuries, Erezée was the centre of a thriving metal-working industry.
 As many as 35 working forges were established along the River Aisne to supply Liège with iron.
 Lumberjacks, miners, smiths and foundry workers found employment here, and the forge owners were often sued for destroying the forest.